 This may all sound like much ado about nothing, but these concerns are more than just hypothetical.
 White-hat hackers have been demonstrating security flaws in connected vehicles for years, illustrating how easy it is to seize control over a variety of systems by exploiting even non-automated cars.
 The problems are only exacerbated with internet cars, where many – or all – of a vehicle’s systems are controlled by computers and therefore open to attack.
 Even Tesla’s advanced Autopilot system can be tricked fairly easily.
 A Chinese security firm recently showed how easy it is to spoof the car’s sensor systems, causing them to sense phantom objects or fail to detect real ones.

-Grappling With Car Automation Risks
+Grappling With Self Driving Car Security Risks

 While hackers represent a clear and present threat to autonomous car security, they’ve also proven to be valuable allies.
 Automakers have been employing ethical hackers in recent years to test their control systems and expose vulnerabilities, allowing them to identify and patch security flaws before these systems hit the road.
 DEF CON, the world’s largest annual hacker convention, regularly hosts a feature called Car Hacking Village, wherein hackers from around the world compete to hack into a variety of vehicle technologies in an effort to improve cybersecurity efforts in the automotive industry.